 • If the tooth is beyond saving through one of these previously mentioned methods, extraction is the way to go.
 Dental implants offer a sturdy, long-lasting solution to extracted teeth to restore your smile.

-Give Richard C. Kennedy, Jr. DDS a call at Davis Office Phone Number 530-753-2053 so you can achieve that bright, beautiful, healthy smile!
+Give Richard C. Kennedy, Jr. DDS a call at Davis Dental Phone Number 530-753-2053 so you can achieve that bright, beautiful, healthy smile!

 Comments are closed.